-Freelance Writing Jobs
+Freelance Writing Jobs - Journalism, Content, Copywriting & Blogging freelancewriting.com/jobs bloggingpro.com/jobs

-freelancewriting.com/jobs

-Like freelance writing gigs, this jobs board collages postings from elsewhere online (many of them from Indeed).
+Like freelancewritinggigs.com, this jobs board collages postings from elsewhere online (many of them from Indeed).
 A lot of the jobs listed are full-time employed ones, rather than freelance positions, so you may need to pick through carefully.